 - Clamp the valve over the supply pipe and tighten the clamp screws.
 Do not over-tighten the screws.
 Over-tightening the screws can deform the line so that it will never seal and leak, no matter what you do.

 - Turn down the T-handle till it stops.
 As you pierce the supply pipe, water will spray out.
 Just keep turning until the water stops, and you can’t turn the handle anymore.
 The valve will then be in the closed position.

 - Attach your supply line to the valve.
 Careful not to overtighten.

 - Turn the T-handle back out to open the valve.
 You should hear water going through the line.

 - Check for leaks around the valve and the supply line.
-Be sure the fittings are tight, and there are no kinks in the line.
+Be sure the fittings are tight and there are no kinks in the line.

 - Let the water run through the dispenser for about three glasses and run through at least one tray of ice to clean out any debris in the line.

 Install at your own risk.
 These valves will leak at one point or another.
-They’re many different styles, but none of them are any better than the other.
+They’re many different styles, but none of them is any better than the other.
 If you want the best installation, call a plumber to install a “T” with a gate valve or ball valve.
 It will last you a lifetime.

 If you would like to schedule your home inspection, you can click on the link or call 715-919-8054